-Prerequisite: BIO150, BIO151, BIO165, BIO166, BIO180, BIO181, NUR137, NUR143, NUR151, NUR152, NUR161, NUR162
+Prerequisite: BIO180, BIO181, NUR137, NUR143, NUR161, NUR162 - Please reference all prior prerequisite requirements Corequisite: NUR176

 This course introduces the practical nursing student to the study of mental health and mental illness, and the impact on the individual, family, and community.
 A holistic approach is used in understanding the individual in his/her environment, including discussion of motivation, social influences, and cultural impact.
 Content will include definitions of mental health and mental illness; personality development; types of mental disorders and their symptoms, characteristics, and treatments; explanations of cognition, perception, and feelings; therapeutic communication skills and relationship development; psychosocial issues in patients with health problems; and the application of nursing process in working with patients experiencing alterations in mental health.